-Formed as a result water accumulating on the upstream side of a lava barrier across a river.
-Highly viscous lava erupts across a rivers course.
+Formed as a result of water accumulating on the upstream side of a lava barrier across a river.
+Highly viscous lava erupts across the course of a river.
 It solidifies and blocks the river forming a lava dam.
-The rivers water accumulates behind the lava dam.
+The river’s water accumulates behind the lava dam.
 A narrow and winding lake is formed e.g. Lakes Bunyonyi, Mutanda and Bulera in Uganda.

 (i) Corrie/Tarn Lakes

 Lake formed when water from melting snow accumulates into a corrie/cirque e.g. Teleki, Nanyuki and Hidden tarns on Mt.
 Kenya.

 Finger-like on a glaciated valley.
 Glacier erodes the floor of a u-shaped valley.
 It over deepens some of its sections.
 Elongated hollow results.
 Water from melting ice accumulates into it forming a lake.

 Lakes formed when ground water accumulates in a depression formed by wind deflation and abrasion.
 Wind continuously erodes the earth’s crust by deflation and abrasion.
 The water-bearing rocks are reached.
 Water oozes from the water table into the hollow or water from flash floods may accumulate in it to form temporary lakes called pans e.g. in Quattara depression between Egypt and Libya and Etosha pan in Namib.